goncalossilva/kotlinjs-useanybrowser/README.md

 After this, browser tests will run on any available browser, preferring headless variants first, and Chrome variants second.

+On Linux, Chromium-based headless runs may fail in CI/container environments with a `No usable sandbox!` error.
+To avoid this, the plugin uses `--no-sandbox`.

 ## License

 Released under the [MIT License](https://opensource.org/licenses/MIT).